razor-x/bsdznc/doc/usage.md

 You should backup this file regularly as it contains all server and user settings configured through the web admin.

-Note that this cookbook modifies `/etc/sysctl.conf`, and is incompatible with any other cookbook that modifies this file.

 [certificate cookbook]: https://supermarket.chef.io/cookbooks/certificate